guoquan/guoquan.github.io/README.md

 Pull requests automatically deploy a preview version to GitHub Pages.
 Check the PR status checks for a preview URL under the `pr-preview/` path before merging.
-Previews deploy to the `main` branch using the repository’s default `github.io` domain instead of the custom domain.
+Previews deploy to a dedicated `pr-preview` branch using the repository’s default `github.io` domain instead of the custom domain.
+The preview directory is excluded from builds and is automatically removed when a pull request is closed.